alvst/Homebridge-Switchbot-Hub-2/README.md

 ## Configuration

-1. Configure the accessories portion of your config.json by adding accessories for both Humidity and Temperature. ()
+1. Configure the accessories portion of your config.json by adding accessories for both Humidity and Temperature.
+(Since both are used in this plugin, use of both is required.)

 ```json
     "accessories": [